 Care Homes, Relationships and Communities

-Project Context
+The Context

 Social relationships are an important part of all human beings at any stage of their life.
 They provide a sense of purpose and of belonging, and studies show that they are essential for our physical and mental health.
 For this reason, it is important to promote the formation and maintenance of social relationships for people living in residential care homes.

 In a review conducted for the Care Inspectorate on ‘Meaningful Connection’ for people living in care homes, Dr Palattiyil has explored how different types of relationships, such as friendships with Peers, relationships with family members or with staff, could have different positive effects on the wellbeing of older people.
 For instance, forming new relationships with peers in care settings can support older people to feel ‘at home’.
-The creation of friendly relationships with staff was also identified as a way to help residents in care homes to feel more comfortable in accepting and seeking support.
-Connections to the wider community was also highlighted in Dr. Palattiyil’s review as central to supporting people’s wellbeing, but sometimes are hard to maintain when people move into a care setting, particularly if it is located in a different area.

 In Wales, Scotland, England, and Northern Ireland, there are different policies about ‘visit in home care’:

 Whilst there is a general acknowledgement of the importance of supporting visits by familiars and friends by policies, practitioners and providers, there are some barriers to forming and maintaining social connections for people in care homes.
-Covid- 19 was an important factor that impacted negatively on visits and relationships of people living in care home settings.
+COVID-19 was an important factor that impacted negatively on visits and relationships of people living in care home settings.
 Other challenges are difficult partnerships and power dynamics between family carers and providers.

 Another important issue identified is the physical distance between the care setting and where family and friends may live.
 Recruitment and retention issues can also affect negatively and make it difficult for people living in care settings to form strong relationships with staff.

 Discussion Materials

 Before the first Network meeting, IMPACT produced a short report which summarised an existing review of the evidence produced by Dr George Palattiyil for the Care Inspectorate on ‘Meaningful Connection’ for people living in care homes.
-The main points of this document were:
+The main points of this document were

 - ‘Visit in home care’ is on the agenda of all the 4 UK nations.